oneHFR/oneHFR.github.io/_pages/about.md

 Hi there!👋

-I am currently a [Computer Science](https://see-en.tongji.edu.cn/info/1010/1271.htm) junior student in [Tongji University](https://en.tongji.edu.cn/p/).
-During my first three years of university, I majored in [Intelligent Construction](https://civileng.tongji.edu.cn/civilengen/18034/list.htm), in the [College of Civil Engineering](https://civileng.tongji.edu.cn/civilengen/main.htm).
-Driven by research interests, I have transferred to CS major in April 2024 and will receive my Bachelor's degree in 2026 and actively seek 26fall PhD opportunities!🎓
+I am currently a [Computer Science](https://see-en.tongji.edu.cn/info/1010/1271.htm) undergraduate student in [Tongji University](https://en.tongji.edu.cn/p/).
+During my first 3 years of the university, I majored in [Intelligent Construction](https://civileng.tongji.edu.cn/civilengen/18034/list.htm), in the [College of Civil Engineering](https://civileng.tongji.edu.cn/civilengen/main.htm).
+Driven by research interests, I have transferred to the CS major in April 2024 and will receive my Bachelor's degree in 2026 and actively seek 26fall PhD opportunities!🎓

 <a href="/files/cv.pdf" class="cv-button" target="_blank">